 Stock photo needs

 We keep a contact list of photographers and periodically send stock image requests by email to these photographers.
-If you are interested in being on our contact list, please email Tannon Asche at email@example.com with your email and a link to your website containing image portfolios to review.
+If you are interested in being on our contact list, please email AJ Dahm at firstname.lastname@example.org with your email and a link to your website containing image portfolios to review.
 Digital photos on CD/DVD sent to our mailing address are also considered.
 Send an SASE if you wish to have your materials returned.

 RATES & PAYMENTS